enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 8. How does Family wise Error works helps correcting the p-value
 9. How do Non-Parametric helps correcting the p-value
 10. What does controlling means in the FDR?
+- The FWE is a measure of Type 1 errors over multiple tests

 What are the different levels of significance?
 	Voxel level